This post may contain affiliate links.

 We describe Thousand Trails as being kind of like a “campground timeshare” but with less cost and commitment.

 What kinds of camping options are available?

 Thousand Trails offers camping sites for all types of RVs and tent campers, plus rental accommodations such as cabins, cottages, travel trailers, yurts, and even covered wagons!
 Most sites offer electrical, water and sewer hookups (some campgrounds are water/electric only); BBQ pits and picnic tables.
-All TT parks have bathroom/shower rooms.
+All Thousand Trails parks have bathroom/shower rooms.
 They also have a dump station for dumping your waste tanks.

-What is a Zone Pass?
+What is a Thousand Trails Zone Pass?